-The College maintains Classroom A, a computer classroom located on the 2nd floor of Poisson Hall which consists of 30 Windows PCs and is used primarily by our Computer Sciences and Business and Economics Departments for specialized applications.
+The College maintains Classroom A, an active learning lab located on the 2nd floor of Poisson Hall which consists of 30 Windows laptops and 5 large TV displays and is used primarily by our Computer Sciences and Business and Economics Departments for specialized applications.
 Classroom A has laser printers available to students for printing.
 The classroom is scheduled through the Office of the Registrar.
 When the classroom is not in use, it is available to the campus community for general use.